Lamb shish kebab; meet me at the grill

-- 2 lbs. leg of lamb, cut into 2-inch cubes
+- 2 pounds leg of lamb, cut into 2-inch cubes

-- 1 large sweet red onion, cut into 2-inch cubes
+- 1 large sweet red onions, cut into 2-inch chunks

-- 1 red, yellow, orange or green bell pepper, cut into 2-inch cubes
+- 1 red, yellow, orange or green bell pepper, cut into 2-inch pieces

 - Season the meat generously with salt and pepper, then let it rest and come to room temperature.